MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Bookings/Update-MgBetaBookingBusinessService.md

----
+﻿---
 external help file: Microsoft.Graph.Beta.Bookings-help.xml Module Name: Microsoft.Graph.Beta.Bookings online version: https://learn.microsoft.com/powershell/module/microsoft.graph.beta.bookings/update-mgbetabookingbusinessservice
 schema: 2.0.0
-ms.prod: bookings
 ---

 # Update-MgBetaBookingBusinessService

 ## SYNOPSIS
 Update the properties of a bookingService object in the specified bookingBusiness.
-The following are some examples you can customize for a service:- Price- Typical length of an appointment- Reminders- Any, time buffer to set up before or finish up after the service- Scheduling policy parameters such as minimum notice to book or cancel, and whether customers can select specific staff members for an appointment.
+The following are some examples you can customize for a service:\n- Price\n- Typical length of an appointment\n- Reminders\n- Any, time buffer to set up before or finish up after the service\n- Scheduling policy parameters such as minimum notice to book or cancel, and whether customers can select specific staff members for an appointment.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Update-MgBookingBusinessService](/powershell/module/Microsoft.Graph.Bookings/Update-MgBookingBusinessService?view=graph-powershell-1.0)

 ## SYNTAX